wmcorless/kema/doc/docker-masternodes.md

     nano kema.conf
 Replace the masternode key with the correct one.
 Save the file and exit.

-Then run the Kema daemon with:
+Then run the Kema daemon from the VPS root with:

     docker exec -it mn1 kemad -daemon
 You can change the name for each of the masternodes as appropriate.

+To connect to individual containers use:
+    docker attach mn1

 ### Setting up cron to automatically load all of your masternodes.